top1944/duckuments/docs/atoms_10_duckietown_meta/70_contrib/69_compiling_pdf.md

 # \*Compiling the PDF version

+This part describes how to compile the PDF version.

 Note: The dependencies below are harder to install.
 If you don't manage to do it, then you only lose the ability to compile the PDF.
 You can do `make compile` to compile the HTML version, but you cannot do `make compile-pdf`.